 Health reform legislation at both the federal and state levels continues to evolve.
 Changes continue to impact existing and future laws and rules.
-Such changes may impact the way CHP does business, restrict revenue and enrollment growth in certain products and market segments, restrict revenue growth rates for certain products and market segments, increase medical, administrative and capital costs, and expose CHP to increase risk of loss or further liabilities.
+Such changes may impact the way CHP does business, restrict revenue and enrollment growth, restrict revenue growth rates, increase medical, administrative and capital costs, and expose CHP to increase risk of loss or further liabilities.
 CHP's operating results, financial position and cash flows could be adversely impacted by such changes.